-If any part from your compressor, to your inside unit is obstructing air flow, or changing the temperature of the system then this delicate balance can be thrown off.
-In a normally operator AC system, your condenser holds the freon as gas – that’s what HVAC professionals come “charge” in your system.
-Your compressor makes this freon super hot, and the 100F chemical turns from a gas into a liquid.
-When anything is extremely hot, it also has a high pressure – so your AC system shoots this high pressure, liquid hot freon towards your house.
-Before the hot liquid freon reaches the inside part of your AC system, it’s pushed through a special device that makes it incredibly cold (20F) very quickly.
+If any part from your compressor to your inside unit is obstructing airflow, or changing the temperature of the system, then this delicate balance can be thrown off.
+During normal operation of your AC system, your condenser holds the freon as gas.
+Your compressor makes this freon super hot, at 100 degrees Fahrenheit the chemical turns from a gas into a liquid.
+When anything is extremely hot, it also has a high pressure.
+So your AC system shoots this high pressure, liquid hot freon towards your house.
+Before the hot liquid freon reaches the inside part of your AC system, it’s pushed through a special device that makes it incredibly cold, around 20 degrees Fahrenheit, very quickly.

 An HVAC professional will be able to tell you if your fan is running properly, and get it back to spinning level.

 4. Dirty Evaporator Coils

 Your air conditioner filters all kinds of gross stuff out of your home’s air, such as hair, pet dander, dust, dirt, and mold.
 But your AC filter doesn’t catch everything, so over time the evaporator coils inside your system can become caked in layers of grime.
 You can call a friendly Blair’s Air licensed HVAC professional to do a deep cleaning, which you might need to do depending on how bad the dirt is.
 Otherwise, you can try to remove some of the gunk yourself.